KhoaHLA/BigDataLab4/README.md

-# Movie Review Sentiment Analysis with Kafka
+# Lab04 - Big Data Analysis

 A data streaming simulation that processes movie reviews through Apache Kafka and trains an SVM model for sentiment classification.